dont-starve-modding/composting-together/README.md

 # Composting Together
 Don't Starve Together mod which turns your garbage into valuable shitloads of shit a.k.a. manure!

-    Warning: This mod is not yet completely tested; please keep in mind, that it might crash on use.
+    Warning: This mod is not yet completely tested.
+Please keep in mind, that it might crash on use.

     Please test this mod and send messages, if you find any bug!